Financial Markets: Overview and Types

 Introduction

-Financial markets refer broadly to any marketplace where the trading of securities occurs, like bonds, stocks, foreign exchanges and derivatives.
-Often, these markets are called by different names ‘Dalal Street’ (Bombay Stock Exchange) and ‘Capital Market’, In America some people used to say it like ‘Wall Street’ (New York Stock Exchange).
-Simply put, businessperson and investors used to go to the Financial Market to raise money to grow their business and make more money through buying shares or bonds of various companies respectively.
+Financial markets broadly refer to any marketplace where the trading of securities occurs, such as bonds, stocks, foreign exchange, and derivatives.
+These markets are often known by different names, such as ‘Dalal Street’ (Bombay Stock Exchange) and the ‘Capital Market’.
+In the United States, people commonly refer to it as ‘Wall Street’ (New York Stock Exchange).
+Simply put, businesspersons and investors go to financial markets to raise capital for business growth and to earn returns by buying shares or bonds of various companies.

-To describe it clearly, let’s assume you have started a business.
-Now, you want to raise funds to expand your business then you will have to come to that platform where you can raise money through selling your company’s shares or bonds in exchange of money from the investors.
-There is no doubt that other types of assets are also trading on that platform like commodities, currencies and derivatives and stock market is just one type of financial market.
+To explain this clearly, let’s assume you have started a business and want to raise funds to expand it.
+You would need to access a platform where you can raise money by selling your company’s shares or bonds in exchange for investment from investors.
+It is important to note that other types of assets are also traded on such platforms, including commodities, currencies, and derivatives.
+The stock market is just one type of financial market.

-Similarly, if you have an enough amount of money and you want to do investing or trading then you buy each type of assets (Bonds, Equity or Stocks, Commodities, Currencies and Derivates).
+Similarly, if you have a sufficient amount of money and want to invest or trade, you can buy different types of assets such as bonds, equities (stocks), commodities, currencies, and derivatives.

 Types of Financial Markets